andredisa/JSDevHub/README.md

 A simple To Do List application where users can add tasks, mark them as completed, remove tasks, and filter tasks by status.
 Events are sorted by date and urgency.

-- ✅ Add tasks with a date and description
+- ✅ Add new tasks with a due date
-- ✅ Mark tasks as completed with checkboxes
+- ✅ Mark tasks as completed
-- ✅ Filter tasks by status (completed, incomplete, or all)
-- ✅ Filter tasks by urgency (less than 3 days away)
-- ✅ Remove individual tasks or clear all tasks
+- ✅ Remove tasks from the list
+- 🔁 Simple and intuitive interface
-- 🧠 Uses JavaScript OOP with the `CEvento` and `CLista` classes
+- 🧠 Uses JavaScript OOP with the `Task` and `TaskList` classes

-- 📅 Events are ordered by date
+🔧 Technologies: **HTML5, CSS, JavaScript (OOP)**

+---

+### 6. 💣 Minesweeper - Discover the Cells
+**Folder:** `campoMinato/`

+A simple web project in HTML, CSS, and JavaScript (with jQuery) that simulates the classic game of Minesweeper.
+The user can select cells in the grid and try to uncover all the cells without triggering the mines.

+- ✅ Select the difficulty level to customize the game
+- ✅ Click on the cells to uncover them and view the number of adjacent mines
+- ✅ **"Reset" button** to reload the page and start the game over
+- 🔁 Uses **jQuery** for simple and effective DOM manipulation

+🔧 Technologies: **HTML5, JavaScript (OOP + jQuery), CSS**

+---

+### 7. 🥩 Monthly Meat Consumption Tracker
+**Folder:** `calcoloEmissioniCO2/`

+A minimal web app to track your daily meat consumption per month, estimate your carbon footprint, and save your data locally.

+- ✅ Add daily records of meat type and quantity
+- ✅ View a list of all consumption entries for the selected month
+- 🧮 Calculates estimated CO₂ emissions using a standard emission factor
+- 💾 Stores data locally with `localStorage`
+- 📆 Adjusts day input based on month (handles leap years)

-🔧 Technologies: **HTML, CSS, JavaScript (OOP), DOM Manipulation**
+🔧 Technologies: **HTML, CSS, JavaScript (DOM, localStorage)**

 ---